scriptPilot/app-framework/docs/test.md

 ## iOS emulator

-Run `npm run ios` to open an iOS simulator with a development build.
+Run `npm run ios` to open an iOS emulator with a development build.

 The iOS emulator requires a macOS device (iMac, macBook, ...) and installed Xcode - please read the chapter [Software requirements](software.md) for details.